 STEP 2.
 Drain and cut the noodles into 6-8 inches long and let sit until it's time to cook.
 Leave the noodles long for more fun and full texture.
 My kids love slurping them like spaghetti noodles with longer pieces.

 STEP 3.
-In a small bowl, combine all the sauces in a small saucepan using the three sauces pictured below.
-Thin soy sauce, sweet soy sauce, and golden mountain seasoning.
+In a small bowl, combine thin soy sauce, sweet soy sauce, sugar, and golden mountain seasoning.

 STEP 4.
 Place the drain noodles in a large bowl, then pour the sauce mixture over the rice noodles.

 STEP 5.
 Use your hands (gloved if preferred) to mix the sauce into the noodles.
-Knead very lightly, ensuring the sauce has not clumped the noodles together.
+Knead very lightly to get the sauce to marinate with the noodles.
 Let sit to marinate at room temperature for 30 minutes and stir quickly before cooking, breaking up any large clumps of noodles.
-Let it sit and marinate for at least 30 minutes.

 STEP 6.
 Heat the vegetable oil in a wok or large skillet on medium heat.
-Add the noodles and stir with a wooden spatula for about 5-6 minutes.
+Add the noodles and stir with a wooden spatula for 5-6 minutes.
 Stir occasionally.
-Add some water if the noodles are sticking to a pan.
-Or, if the noodle is drying up in your pan, add an extra teaspoon of oil.
+Add some water if the noodles are sticking to your pan.
+Turn the heat down slightly if your wok or pan gets hot too.
+An extra teaspoon of oil also helps to loosen up the noodles in the pan.

 STEP 7.
-Turn the heat off but leave the pan on the stovetop.
 Add the green onions and bean sprouts and stir together lightly.
-Let sit for 3-5 minutes.
-Remove from stovetop and serve.
+Turn the heat off, remove the pan from the stovetop, and serve your Pad Mee!
 Garnish with a lime wedge, chili powder, and or fish sauce or sugar.

 That's it!
 Garnish your Pad Mee with more crushed peanuts, lime wedges, bean sprouts, chili flakes, and sliced green onions.
 Enjoy!